 There are 3 main types of card sorting:

 - Open card sorting.
 This is where the test participants create their own names for the categories.
-It gives you insight to how your customers think and mentally classify items.
+It gives you insight to how your customers think and mentally classifies items.

 - Closed card sorting.
 Here participants are provided with a predetermined set of category names.
 Their goal is to assign the index cards to these fixed categories.